jkingportfolio/CI_PP2_Connect4/README.md

 3. As a user, I want to be notified as to whos turn it is.
 4. As a user, I want to be notified if my move is invalid.
 5. As a user, I want to be notified of who won the game.
-6. As a user, I want to be able to see the total wins and draws in the current session .
+6. As a user, I want to be able to see the total wins and draws in the current session.
 7. As a user, I want to be able to turn on and off in game music and sounds.
 8. As a user, I want to be able to provide feedback to the site owner and confirmation the feedback was sent.